flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

     === "AP + FD Disengaged"
         The FD bars will appear automatically.
 TCAS mode will be engaged and provide guidance and flight crews should perform actions as stated in above.

-There are generally two types of behaviors associated with an RA - preventative and corrective
+There are generally two types of behaviors associated with an RA - preventative and corrective.

 #### Preventative

 This behavior starts with the vertical speed in the <span style=color:green>green zone</span> of the VSI.
 It requires the flight crew or commands the autopilot to maintain the current vertical speed and is coupled with an audible alert such as "Monitor V/S".
 This would help increase the safety margin before any further measures would need to be taken and allow for safe capture of a selected flight level clear of any conflicts.

 The following conditions will apply:

 - TCAS will maintain a safe V/S target
 - Longitudinal modes previously armed will automatically be disarmed except ALT^*^